chapeaux/cpx-components/README.md

 - Run the testing image: `make start`
 - Build the cpx components if necessary `make build-components`
 - Run one off test `make test`
-- Run and watch test `make test:watch`
+- Run and watch test `make test-watch`
-- Don't forget to stop the testing container when done `make stop`
-TODO: Remove node dependency and run from deno image.
+- Don't forget to stop the testing container when done `make stop` TODO: Remove node dependency and run from deno image.

 ## Running the local server